AishaNoory/GovBot-Prototype/examples/chat_api_examples.md

 - If you provide a `session_id` that doesn't exist, the system will create a new session with that ID instead of returning an error.
 - Chat history is saved automatically for all conversations.
-- The system truncates message history if it gets too long to avoid token limits.
+- The system truncates message history if it gets too long (over 20 messages) to avoid token limits.
+- The chat endpoint also supports metadata for additional context that can be useful for tracking or analytics.